-LaVall Jordan begins his fifth season as an assistant coach with the University of Michigan basketball program.
-An Albion, Mich. native, Jordan will be one of U-M's top recruiters and coach the Maize and Blue backcourt players, while continuing to help in the development of defensive strategies, scouting opponents and on-court coaching.
+LaVall Jordan begins his sixth season as an assistant coach with the University of Michigan basketball program.
+An Albion, Mich., native, Jordan will be one of U-M's top recruiters and coach the Maize and Blue back court players, while continuing to help in the development of defensive strategies, scouting opponents and on-court coaching.

-Additionally, Jordan has helped in the development of 2011 All-Big Ten selection Darius Morris, who recorded just the third triple-double in U-M history.
+Additionally, Jordan helped in the development of 2011 All-Big Ten selection Darius Morris, who recorded just the third triple-double in U-M history.
 Most recently, he mentored 2013 Consensus National Player of the Year and Consensus All-American Trey Burke, who set U-M records for assists in a single season as well as the freshman and sophomore records for assists.

 Before joining the Wolverine program, Jordan spent three years at Iowa (2007-10) as an assistant coach under former Hawkeye head coach Todd Lickliter.
 Prior to his arrival at Iowa, Jordan spent four years coaching at his alma mater, Butler (2003-07), as an assistant coach for three seasons (2004-07) and as the coordinator of basketball operations for one season (2003-04).

 Jordan helped guide the Bulldogs to a 29-7 record in 2006-07, sharing the Horizon League regular-season title in 2007.
 Butler advanced to the Sweet 16 in the NCAA Tournament that year before a loss to eventual national champion, Florida.